jiasong18/Ant-Media-Server-Wiki/Conference-Call.md

 ### 5. Turn on/off Camera

-To turn off the camera, call the turnOffLocalCamera method.
+To turn off the camera, call the `turnOffLocalCamera` method.
 ```
 webRTCAdaptor.turnOffLocalCamera();
 ```
 This method takes no parameter.

-If your camera is turned off, call turnOnLocalCamera to turn it on.
+If your camera is turned off, call `turnOnLocalCamera` to turn it on.
 ```
 webRTCAdaptor.turnOffLocalCamera();
 ```

 ### 6. Mute/Unmute Microphone.

-Call muteLocalMic to mute the microphone.
+Call `muteLocalMic` to mute the microphone.
 ```
 webRTCAdaptor.muteLocalMic();
 ```
-To unmute, call unmuteLocalMic.
+To unmute, call `unmuteLocalMic`.
 ```
 webRTCAdaptor.unmuteLocalMic();
 ```